swt30/thesis/chapters/01-introduction/01-introduction.md

   \par\noindent "Heating and the atmosphere"
 } present an approach for understanding how different heating modes may alter a planet's size.
 I extend the models from the previous chapter to include a diffuse atmospheric layer, using two different approaches for comparison.
-By linking the external boundary conditions to the planet's internal and external heating, I show that the amount of energy required to significantly inflate these watery planets is very modest.
+By linking the external boundary conditions to the planet's internal and external heating, I show that the amount of energy required to significantly inflate these watery planets is modest.

 To wrap up\marginnote{
   \Cref{sec:phase-structure-and-migration}